arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 Led the strategy and development of the native mobile and web platforms, graphql backend-for-frontends, and cross-channel communications platform, enabling product, marketing, and engineering teams to efficiently and effectively deliver Chase UK, the most engaging, reliable, secure, and performant digital banking experience in the market.

 - Architected platform to facilitate bi-weekly releases of the mobile app on both Android and iOS platforms, enhancing product responsiveness and feature delivery speed.
-- 2022 Top 'breakout' financial app.
+- Recognized as 2022's Top 'breakout' financial app, highlighting the platform's innovative features and user engagement.
 - Became the 6th most downloaded UK financial app within its first year.

 #### **Head of Marketing Technology, Chase International Consumer Bank** (May ‘19 \- December ‘21, London, EN, UK)